CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 It is also possible that IT systems of the outsourcing customer are operated by employees of the outsourcing service provider, without them having detailed knowledge of the applications that are operated on the IT systems.
 If an error occurs in an application, the outsourcing service provider may need to troubleshoot without having extensive knowledge of the overall system.
 The outsourcing service provider should therefore ensure that the emergency preparedness plan contains detailed instructions on how to proceed in the context of emergency management.
 It may also make sense to define actions that are explicitly forbidden (eg reboot a machine).

 Misbehavior of an application may be technical (eg full disk, network problems) or application specific causes (eg processing of a wrong record, program error, wrong parameter setting).
 In the event of technical errors without any impact on other applications, the outsourcing service provider will be able to correct the error itself, but cooperation with the outsourcing customer is usually necessary to prevent undesirable side effects at the application level.
 Especially with problems with complicated applications or with extensive batch processes, often knowledge is required which only one of the contracting parties has.
-Therefore, cooperative approaches, communication and escalation plans must be planned in advance.In addition, the outsourcing service provider and the outsourcing customer should conduct joint exercises on a regular basis to verify or prove the effectiveness of the emergency preparedness of the tasks and processes transferred.
+Therefore, cooperative approaches, communication and escalation plans must be planned in advance.
+In addition, the outsourcing service provider and the outsourcing customer should conduct joint exercises on a regular basis to verify or prove the effectiveness of the emergency preparedness of the tasks and processes transferred.
 The outsourcing service provider should consider the resources needed to plan, conduct and follow up the exercises in its calculations.

 #### OPS.3.1.M15 Orderly termination of an outsourcing ratio [Institutional Management]